vietle94/Treeseg-directories-script/README.md

 or just download this and then unzip.

-Open the terminal inside the folder by typing
+Next, open the terminal inside the folder by typing

 ```
 cmd